 View Cyprus in a larger map

-Cyprus is a small island, but it still has everything a cyclist could dream of: mountain routes (the Troodos), great beaches, seaside bike rides, good food, sunny days and warm hospitality – with most people speaking English, and many good hotels and lodges.
+Cyprus is a small island.
+However, it still has everything a cyclist could dream of: mountain routes (the Troodos), great beaches, seaside bike rides, good food, sunny days, and warm hospitality – with most people speaking English and many good hotels and lodges.
 As we had only two days, the choice to go “Cyprus biking” was quite natural.

 Preparing Our Bicycles

 As there was no place along our planned Cyprus cycling route to rent bicycles, we had no choice but to take our own bicycles with us.
 We packed our Santa Cruz – Superlight bicycles in a bicycle shipping box, and as we planned to rent a car, we took a car bicycle rack with us.
 Packing bicycles, as well as shipping them by air, is something we always try to avoid.

 Tip: Stop by the Akamas Peninsula on your Cyprus biking tour

 The Akamas Peninsula in Cyprus is famed all over the world for its spectacular scenery.

 It is one of the few places in the world that really gives off the impression of being a wild and untamed wilderness, but actually boasts a number of bicycle trails frequented by Cyprus' cycling enthusiasts.